 - Certificates of Participation (Building Fund Trust)

-If you already have an account with the Foundation and would like to receive monthly statements via email, fill out this form and send it back to the Foundation.
+If you already have an account with the Foundation and would like to receive monthly statements via email, fill out this e-statement registration form and send it back to the Foundation.
 Keep reading below to learn more about the investment funds options.

 Long/Intermediate Term Investment Funds